opencog/atomspace/opencog/persist/gearman/README.md

 See https://en.wikipedia.org/wiki/Gearman for a description of the general framework.

-==Critique
+## Critique
 As currently implemented, this is a half-baked, incomplete, and mostly untested idea.

-* There is no job management and not network control.
+* There is no job management and no network control.
 Currenly, there is no way for scheme job servers to be started on remote machines.
 Servers have to be started and managed by hand.

-* Load-balancing concepts are unclear and undocuemnted.
+* Load-balancing concepts are unclear and undocumented.

 * The current API only allows workers to be started once.
 Once the worker threads exit, they cannot ever be restarted again.